-- By entering, all entrants grant RMG a non-exclusive, worldwide, royalty-free licence to use, reproduce, modify, adapt, and publish in perpetuity, each image entered into the competition:
+- By entering, all entrants grant RMG a non-exclusive, irrevocable worldwide, royalty-free licence to use, reproduce, modify, adapt, and publish any image entered into the competition:

 (iii) as part of RMG educational programmes or digital media, in order to introduce and promote the understanding of astronomy to a wider audience.

-(iv) in all RMG publications about the Insight Astronomy Photographer of the Year 2015 competition and exhibition and future related exhibitions.
+(iv) in any RMG publications about the competition, exhibition and future related exhibitions.
 These may be produced by RMG, or under license to a third party (who reserves the right to further sub-license such publications) in all editions, languages, territories and media, for which you will receive a free copy of the first UK print edition that your image appears in (limited to one copy per entrant, regardless of the number of images).

 (v) for use in planetarium shows developed and distributed by RMG.